Averagenormaljoe/NST-Streamlit-website/readMe.md

 3. Install the libraries using:

+pip install --force-reinstall setuptools==49.1.2

 pip install -r requirements.txt

+4. Use pip list to ensure that the packages were correctly installed

-4. To start streamlit project, run:
+5. To start streamlit project, run:

 streamlit run app.py

-5. Use the application
+6. Use the application

-6. To deactivate the environment run:
+7. To deactivate the environment run:

 deactivate